-A new study has found that antioxidant-rich walnuts are a very powerful “brain food”.
-The study, published in the Journal of Alzheimer’s Disease, has found that including walnuts in your diet can help reduce the risk, delay the onset, slow the progression of, or even prevent Alzheimer’s disease.
+Studies have found that antioxidant-rich walnuts are a very powerful “brain food.”
+One particular study – published in the Journal of Alzheimer’s Disease – has found that including walnuts in your diet can help reduce the risk, delay the onset, slow the progression of, or even prevent Alzheimer’s disease.

 It’s believed that the high antioxidant content of walnuts are what set them apart.
 The antioxidants are a contributing factor in protecting the brain from the degeneration typically seen in Alzheimer’s disease.